Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 ![](/uploads/causey-pricing-summary-1-1.png){: width="1280" height="800"}

-### The Lite tier is a great starting point for any organization’s strategic plan.&nbsp;
+### The Lite tier is a great starting point for any organization’s strategic plan. &nbsp;

 * You’ll have access to the two-section plan format to draft, store, and track your plan.&nbsp;
 * You can also view your plan in other formats such as the timeline view and presentation view.